Future Orientation of the Group

 Economic and Industry Outlook

-We do not expect the overall economic situation to change fundamentally in 2016 compared to 2015.
-The International Monetary Fund (IMF) forecasts an increase of 3.4 % in world economic output, slightly higher than the 2015 growth.
+The world economy is expected to continue to grow at a high level in 2018.
+The International Monetary Fund (IMF) forecasts an increase of 3.9 % in world economic output, slightly higher than the 2017 level (3.7 %).

-We assume that in this market environment general demand on the markets relevant for ALTANA will basically remain stable, although the regions will show different developments.
+We assume that in this market environment general demand on the markets relevant for ALTANA will basically be positive, although the regions will show different developments.
 The extent to which changes in storage levels along the value chain will influence the actual demand for the products of our divisions largely depends on the expected short- to medium-term development.
 Stock-level changes can lead to significant effects.

-The development of crude-oil prices cannot be predicted reliably due to the high volatility in recent months and on account of the current geopolitical conflicts.
+The development of crude-oil prices cannot be predicted reliably.
+We expect that the price-level increase that began in 2017 will continue in the coming years.
 The availability, pricing, and consumption volume of chemical products are subject to the influence of the crude-oil market, albeit to different extents.
 In addition, the expectations of market participants in terms of the future development of oil prices can result in significant changes in the level of storage along the value chain in the chemical industry.

-As in the previous years, the volatility of the exchangerate relations important for ALTANA will continue in 2016.
-The development of regional interest rates and economic output, as well as political influences can be of decisive importance for exchange-rate fluctuations.
+As in the previous years, the exchange-rate relations important for ALTANA may continue to show pronounced volatilities in 2018.
+The development of regional interest rates and economic output, as well as political influences, can be of decisive importance for exchange-rate fluctuations.
 Since the intensity and direction of the exchange rates cannot be predicted, it is not possible to make concrete statements about the influence.

 Expected Earnings, Asset, and Financial Situation